Load the necessary libraries

 Once you have created your release you will see the dashboard to edit your release, here you need to work through the following tabs to create your release:

-If you are experiencing issues or need help with creating a new release, you can get in touch with the Explore Statistics mailbox.
+If you are experiencing issues or need help with creating a new release, you can get in touch with the explore education statistics platforms team.

 Data and files